jenkinsci/docker-slaves-plugin/README.md

 ## Status

 Prototyping (Docker Global Hack Day).
 Don't run in production.
 Use at your own risk. etc.
-Current implementation focus on Docker runtime, after cleanup the docker specific code will be isolated in a dedicated docker-slaves pluigin.
+Current implementation focus on Docker runtime, after cleanup the docker specific code will be isolated in a dedicated docker-slaves plugin.

 see https://issues.jenkins-ci.org/browse/JENKINS/component/20839 for issues/tasks/RFE